YARC-Official/YARG/README.md

 5. Open the extracted folder and double-click `YARG.exe` (if you don't have file extensions on, it is called just `YARG`)
 6. You may get a "Windows protected your PC" error.
 This is because not many people have ran the program before, so Windows does not know if it is harmful or not.
 Click on "More info" and then "Run anyway" to run YARG anyways.
 If you don't trust me, please feel free to scan the folder with an anti-virus.
 Please note that some anti-viruses may have the same problem as Windows.
 7. Once you load in, click on "SETTINGS"
+9. Then, click on "Open Song Folder Manager"
+9. Next, click on "Add Folder."
+A new text box should pop-up.
+This is where your songs will come from.
-8. Then, choose your song folder.
+10. Choose your song folder.
 You can browse folder by click on the `B`.
-9. Once you've chosen your folder, click on "Select Folder".
+11. Once you've chosen your folder, click on "Select Folder".
 Please be sure that the folder has at least one song in it.
-10. Next click on "ADD/EDIT PLAYERS".
+12. Next click on "ADD/EDIT PLAYERS".
     1. Click on "Add Player"
     2. Then click on the device you will be playing with.
     3. Click on the dropdown and select what type of instrument you will be playing (i.e. "Five Fret", "Microphone", etc.)
     4. Depending on the input type, you may have to bind keys.
 To do this, click on each button and press the key of choice on your controller.
-11. Finally, click on "QUICK PLAY".
+13. Finally, click on "QUICK PLAY".
 YARG will cache all of the files into a `yarg_cache.json` file in the folder you chose.
 Doing this may take a while depending on the amount of songs you have.
 If you ever add more songs, **be sure** to go to "SETTINGS" and then click on "Refresh Cache".
 This will add the new songs into "QUICK PLAY".
-12. Have fun!
+14. Have fun!

 # 🛡️ License